-Flash is a smart idea collecting app.
-It organizes ideas on the fly, learns over time to make the idea collecting process faster, and proactivly help build on your ideas in context.
+Flash is a smart idea incubator designed specifically for creative individuals.
+It organizes ideas on the fly, learns over time to make the idea collecting process faster, and proactivly helps build on your ideas in context.

-Sorting data from 5 semi-structured interviews with an affinity diagram, I gather insights about the types and contents of inputs designers have when they document their new ideas, followed by two personas to represent user groups to help guide the design.
+Sorting 5 semi-structured interviews data with an affinity diagram, I gather insights about the types and contents of inputs designers have when they document their new ideas, followed by two personas to represent user groups to help guide the design.

 Through pages of wireframe explorations I push boundaries and imagine possibility by connecting to current technology, resulting a range of guestural interactions and utilities like API integration.

 A series of user testing, A/B testing and follow-up interviews on interaction flow and methods with users.
 Read more here.

 To test and demo all these interactions, I prototype them with Framer Studio for its flexibility and interactivity across different platforms.
 Check out the trailer video and some framer prototypes: